-If you have outgrown your T1 line but can't justify the cost of DS3 bandwidth, Ethernet services can be a cost effective solution.
+If you have outgrown your T1 line but can't justify the cost of fiber installation, Ethernet over Copper services can be a cost effective solution.

 By: John Shepler